Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Lyman transmission-dark matter density distributions Lyman alpha transmission-dark matter density distributions

 The DM density is required in order to be able to calculate the FGPA optical depth.
 For Illustris, IllustrisTNG and EAGLE we deposited the DM particles onto a regular grid with the same number of cells as the baryon fields described above, using cloud-in-cell (CIC) interpolation.
 For Nyx, the DM density field was resampled along the same 800$\times$800 sight lines as for the hydrodynamical skewers.\\

-For the final \lya{} transmission-DM density distribution, we furthermore convolved the density fields with peculiar velocities to convert them to redshift space for consistency with the redshift-space optical depth, and to create a tighter relation.
+For the final \lya{} transmission-DM density distribution, we furthermore convolved the density fields with peculiar velocities to convert them to redshift space for consistency with the redshift-space optical depth.
+This is representative of observations, where both the optical depth and DM density field reconstructions would be obtained in redshift space.
 In the case of Illustris, IllustrisTNG and EAGLE, the particles were shifted along the z-axis by $\Delta v = v_{\rm z}(1+z)/H(z)$ before applying the 3D CIC gridding.
 The particle positions were then wrapped around the simulation edges to take into account the periodic boundary conditions.
 Similarly for Nyx, the cells along each skewer were treated as particles, which were then shifted in position based on their corresponding line-of-sight velocity.
 These were then deposited back onto the regular grid using 1D CIC interpolation.